MeetTheArtist: Lydia Hannah

 What role does the result, i.e. the films, play in your work?
 Is this the primary focus or is the process more important to you?

 I don’t consider the films that make up How to Make a Living as the result.
-They are certainly a result, but the installations, objects, sculptures and performance in the films stand on their own.
+They are certainly result, but the installations, objects, sculptures and performance in the films stand on their own.
 As works of art and performances, I consider them a result.
 But because these films would be nothing without the things I made, and vice versa, I think the emphasis in this work is perhaps a little more on the things than on the films.
 And by things I mean the process, because I’m someone who comes up with an idea while working on something, and vice versa.

 The work grows and evolves and slowly falls into place, or next to it.
 Sometimes, even after something seems finished, I continue to elaborate on it for a long time.
 It also happens that a work suddenly gain a new destination after being forgotten for a while.
 In a way, the films are an intermediate position, a snapshot.
 Making films or photographs helps me distance myself from the work for a while and truly see it, and then possibly finish it further.
 Filming is also a process in itself.